amazigh-kil3r/Reconkil3r/README.md

 What Is ReconKil3r Tool
 ------------------
- - ReconKil3r Just Simply Tool Find SubDomains & Scan Ports Fastly
+ - ReconKil3r Just Simply Tool Find SubDomains & Scan Ports & Checker Status Fastly.

 How Use ?
 -----------